 - MacArthur Causeway: You can walk or bicycle along the causeway all the way to Miami Beach.
 MacArthur Causeway runs parallel to the Main Channel on which the cruise ships sail in and out from the port.
 Be aware of the traffic along the causeway.

 - South Pointe Park and Pier: The South Pointe Park runs parallel to the Government Cut, a manmade shipping channel between Miami Beach and Fisher Island.
 Next to the north jetty is the South Pointe Pier.
 This is the furthest point you can walk.
 Many people come here for fishing.
 Just north of the pier is the world famous South Beach.
 The Government Cut opened in 1905 and was authorized by the U.S. Government (hence the name) to provide a direct route for the ships to the Port of Miami.
 Before construction of the channel began, Fisher Island was part of the peninsula of Miami Beach with just dry land in between.
 Cargo and Cruise Ships enter the Port of Miami through the Government Cut.
 That’s why this location is great to spot more than just cruise ships.

-The Map below shows you the current ships docked at the port and it can help you if you plan just to go to the port to watch the ships.
+The Map below shows the current ships docked at the port and is great for planning to find out what ships to expect.